Website UN Global Pulse

 Monitoring and Progress Controls

-In coordination with the UN Global Pulse staff, the Project Management Intern (Data and AI governance) will report on progress to ensure the timely deliverables of the agreed outputs.
-The Communications Advisor (External Relations) is expected to exercise flexibility in the assignment regarding the potential of dynamically adapting working arrangements so that outputs can be delivered.
+In coordination with the UN Global Pulse staff, the Project Management Intern (Data and AI governance) will report on progress and assure the timely deliverables of the agreed outputs.
+The selected candidate is expected to exercise flexibility in the internship regarding the potential of dynamically adapting working arrangements so that outputs can be delivered.

 - Fluency in both written and oral English (read, write and speak) is required.

 - Knowledge of another official United Nations language is an asset.